 - Make sure the water isn’t too hot

-- Be sure to thoroughly pat your kiddo dry before putting diapers or other clothing on
+- Be sure to thoroughly dry your kiddo before putting diapers or other clothing on

 - Consult a doctor if these measures are not effective

-It sounds counterintuitive, but letting your baby have some exposure to bacteria and viruses can be GOOD for their immune health.
+Though it sounds counterintuitive, letting your baby have some exposure to bacteria and viruses can be GOOD for their immune health.
 Exposure to these elements causes the creation of antibodies, allowing your child’s immune system to become more robust.

-I know you want to be super mama all the time, but motherhood is exhausting!
-You have plenty of necessary things to do, like regular feedings and constant diaper changes, to keep your child alive and healthy.
-Right now, frequent baths are not among those things; don’t bend over backward to squeeze in extra tub time.
-Besides, you don’t want your baby to associate negative feelings with his baths; you want those cleansing suds to have happy, relaxing connections.
+You may want to be ‘super mama’ all the time, but motherhood is exhausting!
+You have lots of essential things to do, like regular feedings and constant diaper changes, to keep your child alive and healthy.

 Eczema and baby baths

-Bath time doesn’t have to be all cleaning and no fun.
-There are plenty of ways to engage your baby and put him at ease if the water makes him nervous.
+Bathtime doesn’t have to be all cleaning and no fun.
+There are plenty of ways to engage your baby and put him at ease if water makes him nervous.

 Tickle and touch

-You’ll be hard-pressed to find a baby who doesn’t giggle for the occasional tickle.
+You’ll be hard-pressed to find a baby who doesn’t giggle with the occasional tickle.
 If that’s not really your kiddo’s style, then opt for a soothing massage or gentle strokes along his skin.
-Nothing makes a baby happier or more at ease than a loving touch.
+Nothing makes a baby happier or more at ease than your loving touch.

 Songs and stories

-I promise you that you have the voice of an angel (according to your baby), so don’t be afraid to bust out a tune whenever your kiddo is in the tub.
+Though you may not have the voice of an angel, don’t be afraid to burst into song whenever your kiddo is in the tub.
 Not gonna happen?
-That’s okay; you can always tell a story.
-Both these methods are great at engaging babies and encourage bonding.
+That’s okay; you could always tell a story.
+Either one is great at engaging babies and encourages further bonding.

 You can never go wrong with bath toys.
-Heck, I remember some of my favorite bath time trinkets to this day!
-Just remember to regularly check them for mold growth and buy large toys that small hands can grab.
+I can even remember some of my favorite bathtime trinkets to this day!
+Just remember to clean them regularly (while checking for mold growth, etc.) and buy large toys that small hands can grab.